Back to the origins of brane-antibrane inflation: Early-time moduli stabilisation: brane-antibrane inflation

 In Sec. \ref{sec:late-time} we have shown that perturbative corrections to the K\"ahler potential can yield a dS post-inflationary minimum for the volume modulus.
 In this section we focus instead on brane-antibrane inflation and stabilise again the volume modulus perturbatively in order to avoid the $\eta$-problem.

-To do so, we need to consider three fields: the K\"ahler modulus $\tau \equiv (T+\bar{T})$, the inflaton $r$ that controls the distance of the D3-brane from the $\overline{\rm D3}$-brane at the tip of the throat, and a nilpotent superfield $X$ which describes the dynamics of the $\overline{\rm D3}$-brane and realises supersymmetry non-linearly.
-In fact, $X$ is subject to the constraint $X^2=0$ that projects out all bosonic degrees of freedom, leaving just the Goldstino in the low-energy EFT.\footnote{Ref. \cite{Burgess:2022nbx} considered instead the case where the inflaton $r$ is the scalar component of a chiral superfield $\Phi$ subject to the constraint $\overline{\mathcal{D}}(X \Bar{\Phi})=0$ which projects out the fermionic and auxiliary fields.
-In our treatment we do not need to include the inflaton in the sector which realises supersymmetry non-linearly.}
+To do so, we need to consider three fields: the K\"ahler modulus $\tau \equiv (T+\bar{T})$, the inflaton $r$ that controls the distance of the D3-brane from the $\overline{\rm D3}$-brane at the tip of the throat, and a nilpotent superfield $X$ which describes the dynamics of the $\overline{\rm D3}$-brane and realises supersymmetry non-linearly.\footnote{See \cite{Antoniadis:2024hvw} for a recent review and \cite{Guleryuz:2022hiv} for recent studies on non-linear supergravity and cosmology.} In fact, $X$ is subject to the constraint $X^2=0$ that projects out all bosonic degrees of freedom, leaving just the Goldstino in the low-energy EFT.\footnote{Ref. \cite{Burgess:2022nbx} considered instead the case where the inflaton $r$ is the scalar component of a chiral superfield $\Phi$ subject to the constraint $\overline{\mathcal{D}}(X \Bar{\Phi})=0$ which projects out the fermionic and auxiliary fields.
+In our treatment (see also \cite{Aparicio:2015psl}) we do not need to include the inflaton in the sector which realises supersymmetry non-linearly.
+In fact, due to the geometrical separation between the D3- and the $\overline{\rm D3}$-brane which realises supersymmetry non-linearly, we expect the inflaton to be the component of a standard chiral superfield which realises supersymmetry linearly.}

-As already pointed out in Sec. \ref{Sec2}, after introducing the D3-position radial modulus $r$, the physical Calabi-Yau volume $\sigma = \mv^{2/3}$ is not given anymore by $\tau$ but by (see (\ref{ChiralCoord})):
+As already pointed out in Sec. \ref{Sec2}, after introducing the D3-position radial modulus $r$, the physical Calabi-Yau volume $\sigma = \mathcal{V}^{2/3}$ is not given anymore by $\tau$ but by (see (\ref{ChiralCoord})):

 It is this quantity, $\sigma$, and not $\tau$, that is stabilised perturbatively during inflation, guaranteeing the absence of the $\eta$-problem.
 Note that after the end of inflation $r\to 0$ and $\sigma\to \tau$.
-The 4D supergravity EFT can be expanded in powers of $X$ as follows \cite{Burgess:2021obw,Burgess:2022nbx,DallAgata:2015zxp}:
+The 4D supergravity EFT can be expanded in powers of $X$ as follows \cite{Burgess:2022nbx,Burgess:2021obw,DallAgata:2015zxp,McDonough:2016der,Kallosh:2017wnt}:

 where $K$ does not depend on $(T-\bar{T})$ due to the axionic shift symmetry that is exact at perturbative level.
 Combining this symmetry with the holomorphy of $W$, one infers that the perturbative superpotential cannot depend on $T$.\footnote{The superpotential could also contain $T$-dependent non-perturbative terms that are often used to freeze the moduli.
 However we do not consider these terms here as we are working at large volume where such terms are suppressed compared to perturbative corrections if $W_0$ is not tuned to exponentially small values.} We shall also exploit the fact that tree-level string theory features an accidental scale invariance broken by quantum effects that can be organised in an expansion in powers of $1/\sigma$ \cite{Burgess:2020qsc}.
 Hence we will consider the functions $f(\sigma)$, $g(\sigma)$ and $h(\sigma)$ in the K\"ahler potential as series in $1/\sigma$ with additional powers of $(\ln\sigma)$, as typical of loop corrections.
 Moreover, the requirement to obtain known tree-level physics at leading order can be used to infer the dominant terms of these functions.
 In fact, the tree-level expressions of these functions are $f(\sigma)=\sigma$, $g(\sigma)=0$ and $h(\sigma)=1$.
 The first non-zero contribution to $g(\sigma)$ could hence arise only at loop-level with a potential logarithmic enhancement, giving $g(\sigma) = g_s\ln\sigma$.